 A new Small Business Identification Tool has been developed to help entities determine which of their vendors are classified as a small business and must be included in their reporting.

 Entities that supply inaccurate data, don’t keep proper records, or fail to submit their reports will face penalties.

 The new scheme will be overseen by the Payment Times Reporting Regulator who is responsible for enforcement and managing the Payment Times Reports Register.
 This is a publicly available register that will display the reported data from businesses.

-Non-compliance will also be published, giving entities several reasons to be ready by September 30 and ensure they meet the requirements under the scheme.
+Non-compliance will also be published so it's important for reporting entities to meet the requirements under the scheme.

 The initial difficulty for businesses that have not yet implemented effective accounts payable solutions will be gaining the visibility needed to produce accurate reports.